CITM-UPC/DGameMaker/README.md

 Check our full project page for more info about DGameEngine [GitHub Link](https://github.com/CITM-UPC/DGameMaker)

+This is a project for CITM where you will be able to find the basics for a game engine to be useful and a highlevel system (scripting).

 ### Members

 - Francisco Ferrerós Puigmartí --> [kikofp02](https://github.com/kikofp02)